‘Grey’s Anatomy’ Will Not See Katherine Heigl Return

 In fact, it was only today that the confirmation came that this definitely was a hoax.
 The author of the news piece wrote “April Fools'” at the end, confirming suspicions.

 Heigl is unlikely to ever return to Grey’s Anatomy.
 The actress left on bad terms, complaining about the writing for her character.
 There is really no need for the character to return.
-After leaving, she did come back for one episode, which settled the character’s exit, as it was clear that she wouldn’t get a place on a local residency program, despite believing that she was a strong candidate.
+After leaving, she did come back for one episode, which settled the character’s exit, as it was clear that she wouldn’t get a place on a local residency program despite believing that she was a strong candidate.

 Grey’s Anatomy fans will remember that Izzie and Alex married after Izzie was diagnosed with cancer.
 While Izzie fought off the disease, her marriage to Alex didn’t last after she misguidedly blamed him for being fired from the hospital.
 Alex has since moved on and is currently involved with a tricky storyline involving ex-girlfriend Jo, intern DeLuca, and the potential reveal of Jo’s abusive husband.